kertox662/ShellReference/StartupGuide.md

 This path would reference an image in the images folder inside of Documents inside of the home directory.

 There are two basic types of paths, **Absolute Paths**, and **Relative Paths**.
 An absolute path always starts at the **root** directory, the highest folder in the system.
 This will find the exact file specified on the system.
 A relative path on the other hand would find a file or directory relative to where it is referenced from.
-The example above is reference the image relative to the home directory.
+The example above is referencing the image relative to the home directory.

 The following starting symbols correspond to absolute and relative paths:
 * `/`: The symbol to start with for an absolute path.
 Eg. `/home/username/Documents`